Chick-fil-A: The Fourth Estate

 The Los Angeles Times story, based on an interview Cathy gave to The Baptist Press, was picked up by news outlets around the country.
 Within days, a fast-food restaurant with deep Southern roots, national ambitions, and a killer chicken sandwich was the target of viral protests.

-Carly McGehee, a New Yorker, staged a kiss-in with gays and lesbians at the company’s then-1,600 restaurants.
+Carly McGehee, an LGBT activist, staged a nationwide kiss-in at the company’s then-1,600 restaurants.
 Mayors in Boston and Chicago took steps to block Chick-fil-A from expanding into new locations.
 College students at New York University and Northeastern sought to banish Chick-fil-A restaurants from campus.
 By the time the protests were over, about three in ten of Americans had heard what they considered to be negative news stemming from Cathy’s personal beliefs.

 On the other hand, more than four in ten Americans reacted positively to the news.
 These were people who had read the same stories, and watched television footage of the same protests, and had a polar opposite reaction.
 In a show of support for the embattled restaurant chain, more than 600,000 supporters subsequently RSVP’d to an online invitation from former Arkansas Gov. Mike Huckabee to join like-minded people for dinner out.